bendrucker/value-when/readme.md

 Type: `any`

 A value to return when the condition passes.
+When using the functional API, `value` should be a function to be called to return the output value.

 ## License